TortitasT/2023-personal-page/content/blog/arch-tp-link-archer-t2u.md

 ---
-title: "How to get TP-LINK Archer T2U working in Arch Linux"
+title: 'How to get TP-LINK Archer T2U working in Arch Linux'
-description: "Finally solving a lifetime problem with the drivers of this adapter."
+description: 'Finally solving a lifetime problem with the drivers of this adapter.'
 date: 07/06/2023
 draft: true
 ---